eitheljxd/technical-test/README.md

 Technical test developed with React and Redux.

-### This project has a login with Firebase.
+This project has a login with Firebase.
 Feel free to create a new user or login with the user: test@test.com -> 123456

+You can see the demo online: https://react-test-technical.herokuapp.com/

 ### `npm start` or `yarn start`